qTeePie/solidity-account-abstraction/README.md

+# About

+1. Create minimal Account Abstraction on Ethereum
+2. Create minimal Account Abstraction on ZKsync
+3. Deploy and send a userOp/transaction through them
+   1. Not going to send an AA to Ethereum
+   2. But we will send an AA tx to zksync

+---

 ## Foundry

 **Foundry is a blazing fast, portable and modular toolkit for Ethereum application development written in Rust.**

 Foundry consists of:

 - **Forge**: Ethereum testing framework (like Truffle, Hardhat and DappTools).
 - **Cast**: Swiss army knife for interacting with EVM smart contracts, sending transactions and getting chain data.
 - **Anvil**: Local Ethereum node, akin to Ganache, Hardhat Network.
 - **Chisel**: Fast, utilitarian, and verbose solidity REPL.

 ## Documentation